jaimegildesagredo/finch/README.rst

 Tests
 =====

-To run the Finch tests suite you should install the development requirements and run nosetests.
+To run the Finch tests suite you should install the test requirements and run nosetests.

 .. code-block:: bash

-    $ pip install -r requirements-devel.txt
+    $ pip install -r test-requirements.txt
     $ nosetests tests/unit

 Status